micahsheats/DCS325-Portfolio/README.md

 ##### In what ways did the different design sprints, and use of Figma, help you in thinking about what an end product should look like and how it should function?

 - The design sprints and Figma were great for solidifying ideas before beginning to code.
 Coding often feels very intimidating to me, so having a plan going in of exactly what needs to be done and what the final product should look like was really helpful for overcoming that.
-Furthermore, creating the prototypes gave us time to discuss concepts and flesh out ideas rather than having to make adjustments in the middle of creating the actual product.
+Furthermore, creating the prototypes gave us time to discuss concepts and flesh out ideas rather than trying to make adjustments in the middle of creating the actual product.

 ##### What takeaways do you have from working with AI/LLMs through Cursor (or similar) in building web applications?